arthurffd/agg_logs/README.md

 ## How to run the application:
   1. First of all, extract and unzip LogAggMulti.tar.gz. ;<br />

-  2. The application already contains a sample of http server logs files, but you can add more log files in the following directories (each one represents log files from different servers):<br />
+  2. The application already contains a sample of http server logs files, but you can add more log files in the following directories (each one represents log files from different servers):
       *  \http_logs\server_01<br />
       *  \http_logs\server_02<br />
       *  \http_logs\server_03<br />